SzymonRogozinski/Genesys_Cosmic_Dice/README.md

 ## Introduction

-This project is simple dice app for Genesys based games.
-It gets random numbers from random.org to achieve more true random results.
-Purpose of this idea was created when my friend state that all dice app are fake, because they lack of randomness.
-So, to show him that this is not true, I create this app.
+This project is a simple dice app for Genesys-based games.
+It retrieves random numbers from random.org to achieve truly random results.
+The idea for this app came about when my friend stated that all dice apps are fake because they lack randomness.
+To prove him wrong, I created this app.

-## Set up
+## Setup

-To app working as intended, user must get developer account in [random org domain](https://api.random.org/dashboard) and crete api key.
-Api key should be then write in file src/apikey.json.
+For the app to work as intended, the user must create a developer account on the [random.org website](https://api.random.org/dashboard) and generate an API key.
+The API key should then be saved in the `src/apikey.json` file.

-Without it, it would use build in random number generator.
+Without it, the app will use the built-in random number generator.

-## Running app (by npm)
+## Running the App (via npm)

-Before starting app, all dependences must be downloaded, by using comand
+Before starting the app, all dependencies must be installed by running the command:

 ### `npm i`

-Then, to start app use
+Then, to start the app, use:

 ### `npm start`

 ## FAQ

-There is a dice limit set on 40, but it can be change in src/model/types.js addDice function inside Dice class.
+There is a dice limit set to 40, but it can be changed in the `src/model/types.js` file, in the `addDice` function inside the `Dice` class.

-App will inform when api key used all requests and change to normal rng.
-Other errors will be printed in console log.
+The app will notify the user when the API key has used all its requests and will switch to the built-in random number generator.
+Other errors will be logged in the console.